jillesvangurp/kt-search/manual/Search.md

 [3]
 ```

+Note how we are using templated strings here.
+With some hand crafted queries, this style of querying may be very useful.

 ## Using the SearchDSL

-Of course it is much nicer to query using the Kotlin Search DSL.
-Here is the same query using the SearchDSL
+Of course it is much nicer to query using a Kotlin Search DSL (Domain Specific Language).
+Here is the same query using the `SearchDSL`.

 ```kotlin
 client.search(indexName) {